-- The name you use when you register — and the spelling of that name — must exactly match (excluding accents) the name printed on the identification (ID) documents that you will present on the day of the test.
+- The first and last name you use when you register — and the spelling of that name — must exactly match (excluding accents) the name printed on the identification (ID) documents that you will present on the day of the test.
 If it does not, you may be prohibited from taking the test or your test scores may be canceled after you take the test.

 - Be sure to provide your entire first (given) name (excluding accents).
 Do not register under a nickname and do not register with only an initial as your first name.

 - You must supply your entire last (family/surname) name.
-If you have a two-part last name, be sure to supply your complete last name as it appears on the ID documents (excluding accents) that you will present on the day of the test.
+If you have a two-part first or last name, be sure to supply your complete last name as it appears on the ID documents (excluding accents) that you will present on the day of the test.
 For example, a last name of Fernandez de Córdova would be entered as Fernandez de Cordova.

 - If you register by phone, please be sure you are registered under your entire first and last names as they appear on your ID (excluding accents).